Kwanzaa: Observances

 A woman lighting candles for Kwanzaa.
 The black candle in the middle represents unity, the three green candles on the right represent earth, and the three red candles on the left represent the struggle of African Americans or the shedding of blood.

 Families celebrating Kwanzaa decorate their households with objects of art, colorful African cloth such as kente, especially the wearing of kaftans by women, and fresh fruits representing African idealism.
 It is customary to include children in Kwanzaa ceremonies and to give respect and gratitude to ancestors.
 Libations are shared, generally with a common chalice (Kikombe cha Umoja) passed around to all celebrants.
-Non-African Americans also celebrate Kwanzaa.
+Non-African Americans also celebrate Kwanzaa, including celebrities like Angelina Jolie.
 "Joyous Kwanzaa" may be used as a greeting during the holiday.

 A Kwanzaa ceremony may include drumming and musical selections, libations, a reading of the "African Pledge and the Principles of Blackness," contemplation on the Pan-African colors, discussion of the African principle of the day or a chapter of African history, a candle-lighting ritual, artistic performances, and, finally, a feast of faith known as Karamu Ya Imani.
 The greeting for each day of Kwanzaa is Habari Gani?, which is Swahili for "How are you?"

 At first, observers of Kwanzaa avoided the mixing of the holiday or its symbols, values, and practice with other holidays, as doing so would violate the principle of kujichagulia (self-determination) and thus violate the integrity of the holiday, which is partially intended as a reclamation of important African values.
 Today, some African American families celebrate Kwanzaa along with Christmas and the New Year.

 Cultural exhibitions include the Spirit of Kwanzaa, an annual celebration held at the John F. Kennedy Center for the Performing Arts featuring interpretive dance, African dance, song, and poetry.